-In the amendment application, Denver Water included information from additional site investigations that showed that the Final EIS quarry site, which would partly occupy Forest Service lands, could provide all 796,000 cubic yards of aggregate material needed for construction, but it also included evaluation of an alternative quarry site at Osprey Point, located on the southeastern side of the reservoir, entirely on Denver Water lands.
-The new quarry location was also determined to be capable of providing all of the fine aggregate needed.
+In the amendment application, Denver Water included information from additional site investigations that showed that the Final EIS quarry site, which would use Forest Service lands, could likely provide all 426,000 cubic yards of the necessary coarse aggregate material needed for construction.
+Denver water also included evaluation of an alternative quarry location, near Osprey Point, located on the southeastern side of the reservoir, entirely on Denver Water lands.
+The new quarry location was also determined to be capable of providing all of the aggregate needed.

-The amendment application also noted that an auxiliary spillway might not be needed at Osprey Point, in which case a saddle dam would be installed instead to address a topographic low point on the periphery of the enlarged reservoir.
+Denver Water also noted in the amendment application that the planned auxiliary spillway, which would be located at Osprey Point, might not be needed, in which case a saddle dam would be installed in the same location in order to address a topographic low point on the periphery of the enlarged reservoir.
 If the spillway is not needed, the downstream discharge channel would not be needed.
 This would be determined as the result of flood studies during final design.